hyejeonc/proteinhmm/README.md

 2nd ACM/IEEE-CS Joint Conference on Digital Libraries, pp. 295{300 (2002).
 ACM
 13. Landschulz, W.H., Johnson, P.F., McKnight, S.L.: The leucine zipper: a hypothetical structure common to a new class of dna binding proteins.
 Science 240(4860), 1759{1764 (1988)
-14. Soding, J.: Protein homology detection by hmm{hmm comparison.
+14. Soding, J.: Protein homology detection by hmm{hmm comparison.
 Bioinformatics 21(7), 951{960 (2004)
-15. Won, K.-J., Hamelryck, T., Prugel-Bennett, A., Krogh, A.: An evolutionary method for learning hmm structure: prediction of protein secondary structure.
+15. Won, K.-J., Hamelryck, T., Prugel-Bennett, A., Krogh, A.: An evolutionary method for learning hmm structure: prediction of protein secondary structure.
 BMC bioinformatics 8(1), 357 (2007)
 16. Lee, L., Leopold, J.L., Frank, R.L.: Protein secondary structure prediction using blast and relaxed threshold rule induction from coverings.
 In: 2011 IEEE Symposium on Computational Intelligence in Bioinformatics and